Kyosse/challmaker/README.md

 Feel free to use them as you want !
 I only ask in exchange to be credited.

-*Make sure to use another name if you don't want your users to find this repo !*
+*Make sure to use another name for each challenges if you don't want your users to find this repo !*

 This repo is organized by chall category. for each category you will find a contents page to help you find what you want.<br>
 The chall are composed the same way.